DiceDB/docs/src/content/docs/commands/SCARD.md

 ```

 In this example, we first set a string value to the key `mystring`.
 When we attempt to use the `SCARD` command on this key, DiceDB returns an error because `mystring` is not a set.

-## Conclusion

-The `SCARD` command is a simple yet powerful tool for determining the size of a set in DiceDB.
-By understanding its parameters, return values, and potential errors, you can effectively use this command to manage and query your sets.